gg134823/geordle/README.md

 # Geordle - a word game created using React.js as an exercise

-If you want to play around with it (and you have React installed using npm)
+If you want to play around with the React code (and you have React installed using npm)

 1. Download it